 Time requirements: The LL.M. program requires students from the U.S. and common law countries to complete 26 semester hours of credit.
 U.S. students attending full-time can generally complete the LL.M. program in one academic year (two semesters), but those going part-time may take up to two and a half years to finish all requirements.

 International students complete at least 28 credit hours.
+International LLM students are evaluated on a “Credit” or “No Credit” basis only.
 Those without previous background in the common law are required to take the additional two-credit International LL.M.
 Seminar: Introduction to U.S. Environmental Law and Legal Study in August prior to the start of classes in the fall.
 Although it is possible for international students to complete the program in the fall and spring semester following the International LL.M.
 Seminar that begins in August, we strongly recommend that international students budget for three academic semesters (fall, spring and summer or fall, spring and fall) due to the intensity of study required.
 U.S. student visa requirements impose a time limit of 18 months for international students to complete the degree in the absence of extraordinary circumstances.
 Visa requirements and length of study in the U.S. should be discussed well in advance with our International Students and Scholars Office.
 To ensure compliance with Homeland Security regulations, international students must remain in contact with ISSO throughout their stay in the U.S.

 Course requirements: All students must take a two-credit Graduate Environmental Seminar (one credit in each of two semesters).
 This seminar is for LL.M. students only and allows each student to complete a paper of publishable quality on an environmental or natural resources topic of his or her choice.